Biden can nominate two judges to serve on the influential D.C. Circuit

 When the case reached the Supreme Court, the justices also rejected Trump’s claims of immunity from congressional investigators.
 But the high court sent the case back for additional review and the case is still pending, now in District Court.

-Last June, Tatel wrote the opinion upholding an order restoring the press pass of a White House correspondent after Trump’s press secretary imposed what the judge wrote was an “unprecedented sanction.”
+In June, Tatel wrote the opinion upholding an order restoring the press pass of a White House correspondent after Trump’s press secretary imposed what the judge wrote was an “unprecedented sanction.”

 “A thirty-day forced hiatus inflicts considerably more than a reputational injury on a journalist, for whom sustained access is essential currency,” wrote Tatel, who was joined by Chief Judge Sri Srinivasan and Judge Cornelia T.L.
 Pillard.

-Before becoming a judge, Tatel directed the Office of Civil Rights in the then-Department of Health, Education and Welfare in the 1970s and served as executive director of the National Lawyer’s Committee for Civil Rights Under Law.
+Before becoming a judge, Tatel directed the Office of Civil Rights in the then-Department of Health, Education and Welfare in the 1970s and served as executive director of the Lawyers’ Committee for Civil Rights Under Law.

 Tatel said he will not leave until his successor is named.
 The Biden administration has said it intends to move swiftly to fill openings and intends to nominate judges from diverse personal and professional backgrounds, including civil rights attorneys and public defenders.